Most Relaxing Destinations in Europe

 Scotland might live in the public imagination as a windswept and harsh land, comparable to parts of Canada although a little less snowy, but in the summertime it’s a place of stark beauty that’s certainly the most wonderful place to visit in the British Isles.

-With a generous smattering of golf and spa resorts set in complete isolation from the rest of the world, the spacious and fresh-aired feeling that you’re likely to encounter on your relaxation break in the Scottish Highlands will live long in the memory.
+There are so many places to see in Scotland, and with a generous smattering of golf and spa resorts set in complete isolation from the rest of the world, the spacious and fresh-aired feeling that you’re likely to encounter on your relaxation break in the Scottish Highlands will live long in the memory.

 6. River Exploration